 In December of 2018, Tom Cruise and the movie’s production crew filmed at two locations in South Lake Tahoe.

 One location was the Lake Tahoe airport and the other was in Washoe Meadows State Park.

-The bulk of the photos I present in this article were taken at the state park on the morning of December 11, 2018.
+The bulk of the photos I present in this article were taken at the state park on December 11, 2018.